danielsaidi/SwiftUIKit/README.md

 ## Installation

-The best way to add SwiftUIKit to your app is to use the Swift Package Manager.
+SwiftUIKit can be installed with the Swift Package Manager:

 ```
 https://github.com/danielsaidi/SwiftUIKit.git
 ```

-SwiftUIKit also supports CocoaPods:
+or with CocoaPods:

 ```
 pod DSSwiftUIKit